mohammedalmohmdy/SSTrans-SBIR/README.md

 Citation: If you use this code, please cite:

-title = {Bridging the Sketch–Photo Domain Gap: An Attention-Augmented Framework for Fine-Grained Image Retrieval},
+title = {Cross-Modal Spectral–Spatial Transformer for Fine-Grained SBIR},

 author = {Mohammed A. S. Al-Mohamadi and Prabhakar C. J.},